mgamble1023/SleepInvestigatoR/README.md

 **17. lights on**

-   The local clock time in the time stamps that the lgihts turn on.
+   The local clock time in the time stamps that the lgihts turn on. *This needs to be put in qoutation marks within the function to run properly*

 **18. lights off**

-   The loca clock time in the time stamps that the lights turn off.
+   The loca clock time in the time stamps that the lights turn off. *This needs to be put in qoutation marks within the function to run properly*

 **19. NREM.cutoff**